Dr. John Morton-Finney Diversity Scholar Program

-For more than 20 years, Butler has been awarding the Dr. John Morton-Finney Leadership Award to students who have taken a leadership role promoting diversity, equity, and inclusion in their schools or communities.
+For more than 20 years, Butler has been awarding the Dr. John Morton-Finney Diversity Scholar Award to students who have taken a leadership role promoting diversity, equity, and inclusion in their schools or communities.

 Imagine your father was a former slave and your mother a free woman, you had six siblings, and you were born in Kentucky, 1889.
 Your mom died when you were 14 years old, and then you moved to Missouri.
 This is the start of the life of Dr. John Morton-Finney.

 In 1911, at 22 years of age, he joined the Army and served until 1914.
 Being a Black man in the Army, he was a member of the Buffalo soldiers, a Black-only regiment.
 Due to racism and discrimination, even though he earned the rank of corporal and sergeant, he was denied officer status.
 He also served in 1918 in France during WW1 as an infantryman.
 Dr. John Morton-Finney married Pauline Angeline Ray, and in 1922, they moved to Indianapolis, Indiana.
 They later had one daughter, Gloria Ann Morton-Finney.

 Dr. John Morton-Finney earned eleven academic degrees, five of those in law.
 His first degree was in 1935, and the last degree was from Butler University in 1965.
 He also was fluent in seven languages.

 1935: Admitted as a member of the Bar of the Indiana Supreme Court

 1941: Admitted as a member of the Bar of the US District Court